HariVP03/HariVP03/README.md

 - 🔭 I’m currently working on The Closet, a Web3 based startup with a twist... ;)

-- 🌱 I’m currently learning GraphQL, database design
+- 🌱 I’m currently learning GraphQL, Web3 and DB Design

 - ❓ Ask me about anything related to MERN stack and related technologies